trainsn/VDL-Surrogate/README.md

 <img src="https://github.com/trainsn/VDL-Surrogate/blob/Nyx/image/overview(a2).jpg" width="35%">

-We train a VDL-Predictor, which takes the simulation parameters as input and output predicted view-dependent latent representations:
+Given the same selected viewpoint, we train a VDL-Predictor, which takes the simulation parameters as input and output predicted view-dependent latent representations:

 ```
 cd vdl_predictor